 - Evaluate the price.

 1. Narrow your focus

-There are millions of domains already registered by someone and endless combinations of available domains to register, especially when you consider the hundreds of new domain name extensions like .app and .club.
-If you plan on buying a domain to resell it, you should start by narrowing your focus.
+There are millions of domains already registered by someone and endless combinations of available domains to register — especially when you consider the hundreds of new domain name extensions like .app and .club.

-Remember to focus on the areas you know well and you will be much more successful than buying domains you think would benefit someone in an industry you know little about.
+Remember to focus on the areas you know well and you will be much more successful than buying and selling domains you think would benefit someone in an industry you know little about.